How to crochet a granny square

 How to crochet a square

-Even if you’ve only learnt some very basic crochet stitches, then you have the capability of making a crochet square.
 Working rows of simple stitches until the height matches the width is the simplest form of how to crochet a square.

-In fact, making a crochet square in this way is often done before starting larger patterns in the form of a tension square, which is where you create a simple square using the stitches used in the pattern to ensure that your tension and yarn choice match that of the pattern designers.
-You can find out more about this in our how to check your tension guide.
+In fact, making a crochet square in this way is often done before starting larger patterns in the form of a tension square, which is where you create a simple square to ensure that your tension and yarn choice match that of the pattern designers.

-When it comes to making simple squares in rows, it’s unfortunately not just a simple case of working the same amount of rows as the amount of stitches that set your width.
-Factors such as the thickness of your yarn, the size 0f your hook, how loose of tightly you crochet and which stitches you use can all make a difference to the height and width of your work.
+Factors such as the thickness of your yarn, the size of your hook, how loose of tightly you crochet and which stitches you use can all make a difference to the height and width of your work.
 For example, if you made a square with treble crochet stitches it is going to require less rows than if you made it with double crochet stitches.

 This is shown in the example above, where although the width of this square is made up of 27 double crochet stitches, it requires a height of 30 rows to achieve the perfect 15 x 15cm square.